 Lesson #4: God’s provision brings Him glory.
 Praise Him openly.

 In the books of Kings, you will find the stories of two widows—a Gentile widow in 1 Kings 17 and a Jewish prophet’s widow in 2 Kings 4.
-The life of a widow was very hard as it still can be in our world today.
+The life of widow was very hard as it still can be in our world today.
 God used His representatives, Elijah and Elisha, to provide for both of those women and their children in miraculous ways that gave God the glory for generations afterward.
 Knowing women, I picture the two widows telling their stories to anyone who would listen.
 Someone knew about them and wrote them down for all of us to read and know.

 I hope you are openly sharing how God has creatively provided for you in a tough time.
 As you share your story, you are giving Him praise.
 When you acknowledge that what you have comes from God, whether much or little, that is giving Him glory.
 Every time you tell about it, thank Him.
 Ask God to give you frequent opportunity to tell that story and give Him praise.